-Hiking in Parnitha Mountain
+Hiking Parnitha Mountain in Athens

 Parnitha mountain is a short drive from Athens and one of the four mountains that surround Athens: Aigaleo to the west, Parnitha to the north, Penteli to the northeast, and Hymettus to the east.